rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

 # Major Additions

+## Service account support for spark-infrastructure
+To have more flexible and secure way to authenticate AWS service, we add service account support for spark-infrastructure helm chart to enable the AWS IRSA (IAM Roles Service Account) authentication.
+See _**How to Upgrade**_ for more information.

 ## Path to Production Alignment
 To better align development processes with processes in CI/CD and higher environments, we no longer recommend using Tilt live-reloading.
 As such, upgrading projects should consider narrowing the scope of their Tiltfile.
 See _**How to Upgrade**_ for more information.